karomancer/portfolio-nextjs/site/src/content/portfolio/uddermayhem.md

 The casting looked very grotesque:
 ![Photograph of a very grotesque looking black box with pink goo in it](/portfolio/uddermayhem/teatbox.jpeg)

-I had 3 ideas for how to detect a teat squeeze:
+I had a few ideas for how to detect a teat squeeze:

 ### Teat Test #1: Conductive Fabric Switch